colizoli/retinotopy_freesurfer2FSL/README.md

 OPTION INSTEAD OF STEPS (2)-(3)
 --------------------------------------
 Surface labels to MNI in one step by concatenating 2 matrices:
-Matrix1 = INVERT bbregister, fslregout.mat file
+Matrix1 = INVERT bbregister, fslregout.mat file.
 Matrix2 = We already ran an EPI to MNI registration in FSL with FEAT, so we have the necessary matrix in subject-specific folder (1st_Level.feat/subject/reg/examplefunc2standard.mat).
-Probably don't need to invert examplefunc2standard, and anyway there should be an inverted version already from FSL.
+There should be an inverted version already from FSL.

 FSL->Misc.
-Concatenate XFM (make 1 new matrix out of 2) APPLY XFM (when you already have matrix) to get labels into MNI space
+Concatenate XFM (make 1 new matrix out of 20.
+APPLY XFM (when you already have matrix) to get labels into MNI space